 What are the benefits of AI in cybersecurity?

 AI delivers faster threat detection, the ability to analyze massive datasets that humans couldn’t process manually, 24×7 monitoring without fatigue, reduced false positive rates when well-implemented, and automation of repetitive tasks that consume analyst time.
-The most meaningful benefit is allowing human analysts to focus on complex, high-value security work rather than routine data processing.
+The most effective implementations combine AI speed with human expertise.

 Can AI replace human security analysts?